 Do you have to wear retainers?

 Retainers help keep your teeth straight at the completion of treatment.
 If they are not worn as instructed, your teeth will move or relapse.
-Retainers are particularly important right after the braces are removed while your teeth stabilize.
+Retainers are particularly important right after the braces are removed while your teeth stabilise.

 Is orthodontic care expensive?